kimsiang/SLAC2016/CosmicRayAna/README.md

 9 | 2994 | 2363 | 64
 10 | 3019 | 293 | 57
 11 | 3071 | 937 | 33

+# Plots

+Plots corresponding to the candidates in the table above are stored under folder _plots_.